 - Individual travel to conferences (funds may be sought for this purpose).

 Instructional Development Travel Grants support attendance at teaching and learning, assessment, and diversity focused conferences, workshops, and meetings.
-The maximum award level is $1,200 or the cost of the trip, whichever is lower.
+The maximum award level is up to $2,000 or the cost of the trip, whichever is lower.
 Preference will be given to faculty who have not received a travel grant in the prior three-year period.

 Applicants for the grant must provide: